abaft/HackSoc/proposal/01-OUTLINE.md

 * Have speakers from industry talking about their experience and topics at University
 * Organize Hackathons Teams that will represent HackSoc at MLH/Other

-## Benefits > `_We will provide..._`
+## Benefits > _We will provide..._

 * Easy access to open-source under-development projects
 * Full access to learning resources
 * Fully accessible discord channel
 * Non-formal teaching sessions where we will try to introduce programming to everyone interested

-## Society Development
+## Society Outreach

-Our priority is to maximise the number of people interested in programming and IT by having fun social events where everyone can share their opinion about the subject.
+Our priority is to maximise the number of people interested in programming and technology by having fun social events where everyone can share their opinion about the subject.